 When the Nikon D7200 was launched in 2015, it was the natural successor to the D7100.
 It slotted in between Nikon’s upper entry-level DSLR, the D5500 and the company’s full-frame DSLR, the D750.
 Though it wasn’t a radical upgrade on its predecessor, it became popular with enthusiasts who wanted a reliable workhorse that could compete against other impressive APS-C DSLRs, such as the Canon EOS 7D Mark II.

-The D7200 is a common sight on the second-hand market so you shouldn’t struggle too hard to find a decent example.
+Finally, the D7200 is a common sight on the second-hand market, so you shouldn’t struggle too hard to find a decent example.

 Read our original review of the Nikon D7200